-Careful and constant monitoring of cardiovascular and respiratory (adequacy of ventilation) vital signs and the patient's state of consciousness should be performed after injection of lidocaine hydrochloride solution.
-Possible early warning signs of central nervous system (CNS) toxicity are restlessness, anxiety, incoherent speech, lightheadedness, numbness and tingling of the mouth and lips, metallic taste, tinnitus, dizziness, blurred vision, tremors, twitching, CNS depression, or drowsiness.
-Delay in proper management of dose $related\ toxicity, underventilation\ from\ any\ cause,\ and/or\ altered\ sensitivity\ may\ lead\ to\ the\ development\ of\ acidosis,\ cardiac\ arrest,\ and,\ possibly,\ death.$
+Possible early warning signs of central nervous system (CNS) toxicity are restlessness, anxiety, incoherent speech, lightheadedness, numbness and tingling of llic taste, tinnitus, dizziness, blurred vision, tremors, twitching, CNS depression, or drowsiness.
+Delay in prop related toxicity, underventilation from any cause, and/or altered sensitivity may lead to the development of acidosis, cardiac arrest, and, possibly, death.